vincentfung13/HadoopPractical/README.md

 ### Setting up

-To get the code, navigate to your workspace directory and type in the command:
+To get the code, navigate to your workspace directory and type in the command line and do:
 ```
 git clone git@github.com:vincentfung13/UGBigDataAssignmentOne.git
 ```